TheNoviceProspect/ObsidianVault/README.md

 I would recommend to allow the usage of community plugins to get the most out of this KB.

-!
-Remember, each Vault has its *own* set of plugins that can be enabled if required. !
+>Remember, each Vault has its *own* set of plugins that can be enabled if required.

 Whatever plugins you may have enabled in your 'private' vault have **no** bearing on this vault (or any other) and vice-versa.